yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

 11 }
 ```

-***Notes:***
+!!! note

-Line 3: Registering `CsvProductImageImporter` in the DI
+    * Line 3: Registering `CsvProductImageImporter` in the DI

-Line 8: Registering `CsvProductImageImporter` in the global importer registry, so that the new importer may become available for import profile creation and for running the import process.
+	* Line 8: Registering `CsvProductImageImporter` in the global importer registry, so that the new importer may become available for import profile creation and for running the import process.

 ## Running Data Importer